esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >-   Interactive touch targets are large enough for human fingers, including people with tremors

 #### Affordances in Interaction Design
+> 📖 An  _affordance_  is a term for what a user can do with an object based on their capabilities.

+> 💡 It answers the question:  _What actions can they take?_

 ## Useful resources